 Supplemental protein in the form of protein powders can be very useful for vegan athletes, especially if eating adequate protein through whole foods is difficult/inconvenient.

-There is emerging evidence that plant based protein powders can improving recovery after training and support muscle hypertrophy.
+There is emerging evidence that plant based protein powders can improve recovery after training and support muscle hypertrophy.

 Plant-based protein is less digestible meaning vegan athletes might need to consume more protein than meat eaters to compensate for poor digestibility